OSInside/kiwi/doc/source/commands/system_build.rst

 --add-bootstrap-package=<name>

-  specify package to install as part of the early kiwi bootstrap phase.
+  Specify package to install as part of the early {kiwi} bootstrap phase.
-  The option can be specified multiple times
+  The option can be specified multiple times.

 --add-container-label=<name=value>

-  add a container label in the container configuration metadata.
-It overwrites the label with the provided key-value pair in case it was already defined in the XML description
+  Add a container label in the container configuration metadata.
+It overwrites the label with the provided key-value pair if it was already defined in the XML description

 --add-package=<name>

-  specify package to add(install).
-The option can be specified multiple times
+  Specify package to add (install).
+The option can be specified multiple times.

 --add-repo=<source,type,alias,priority,imageinclude,package_gpgcheck,{signing_keys},components,distribution,repo_gpgcheck>

   Add a new repository to the existing repository setup in the XML description.
 This option can be specified multiple times.
-  For details about the provided option values see the **--set-repo** information below
+  For details about the possible option values see the **--set-repo** information below.

 --add-repo-credentials=<user:pass_or_filename>

-  For **uri://user:pass@location** type repositories, set the user and password connected with an add-repo specification.
+  For **uri://user:pass@location** repositories, set the user and password associated with an add-repo specification.
 The first add-repo-credentials is connected with the first add-repo specification and so on.
 If the provided value describes a filename in the filesystem, the first line of that file is read and used